Garcia-Hensley-Nichols-NLP-project/GHN-NLP-project/README.md

 **Modeling Files:**

-- model.ipynb
+- model.ipynb: Contains all steps taken and decisions made in the modeling phase with key takeaways.
-- Nichols_work.ipynb
+- Nichols_work.ipynb:
-- model.py
+- model.py:

 **Steps Taken:**